UPC/ravada/docs/docs/convert_from_virtualbox.rst

 ----------------------

-Make sure the VirtualBox machine is down, then convert the VDI to raw, then to qcow2
+Make sure the VirtualBox machine is down, then convert the VDI to raw, then to qcow2 This converted image wil be used by the empty virtual machine that was created before.

 DIRECTLY VDI TO QCOW2
 ~~~~~~~~~~~~~~~~~~~~~